enriquegv001/ibm-call4code/README.md

 * good-first-issues: define task and proacively choose
 * Discussion forum

-## Additional information about the challenge
-     1. Completeness and transferability - (5 points)
-     2. Effectiveness and efficiency - (5 points)
-     3. Design and usability - (5 points)
-     4. Creativity and innovation - (5 points)

 **Code of conduct**
      1. Commitment and long term view
      2. Open communication: Listen, share knowledge, appreciate others and motivate them.
 Keep it simple and always with transparent